-The Claude Moore Charitable Foundation (CMCF) is a private Virginia philanthropy established in 1987 by Dr. Claude Moore.
-Dr. Moore grew up in poverty and through hard work and frugality became a successful physician and landowner.
-He firmly believed in providing a “leg up, not a handout” and the Foundation strives to implement this philosophy in its giving decisions.
+The Claude Moore Charitable Foundation is a private Virginia philanthropy established in 1987 by Dr. Claude Moore who grew up in poverty.
+Through hard work and frugality, he became a successful physician and landowner.
+Dr. Moore firmly believed in providing a “leg up, not a handout.”
+The Foundation strives to implement this philosophy in its giving decisions.

-The Foundation’s giving includes funding its “flagship program”, the Claude Moore Scholars Program, as well as invitational grants to non-profit organizations primarily serving, but not limited to Loudoun County.
+The Foundation’s giving includes funding its “flagship program”, the Claude Moore Scholars Program.
+We also fund invitational grants to non-profit organizations primarily serving, but not limited to Loudoun County.
 These grants tend to focus on education, health, and human services.
 Our Trustees also are able through discretionary grants to fund a variety of other projects and programs that further the mission.
-In the past 35 years, CMCF has provided over $90 million in grants to more than 500 non-profits.
+In the past 35 years, The Foundation has provided over $90 million in grants to more than 500 non-profits.